DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --quiet

-Normally `_OpenSkyNet_` will output its status to the console, even if a log file is specified.
+Normally `_OpenSpaceNet_` will output its status to the console, even if a log file is specified.
 If this is not desired, console output can be suppressed by specifying this option.

 <a name="config" />
 ## Using Configuration Files

-When using _OpenSkyNet_, some or all command line arguments can be put in configuration file(s) and passed through the `--config` command line option.
+When using _OpenSpaceNet_, some or all command line arguments can be put in configuration file(s) and passed through the `--config` command line option.
 Multiple files each containing a different option can be used as well.

 ### Configuration File Syntax